ranisup97/restfull-API/README.md

 # Restful API
-*This program is about restful api, where there are methods create, read, update, delete and also search This program also uses the mysql module, node js and express js*
+*This program is about restful api, where there are methods create, read, update, delete and also search.
+This program also uses the mysql module, node js and express js*

 **How to Install modules in this program**